 The Importance of Documenting your Slip and Fall Accident Injury

-- Report the accident: Report your accident to the property owner or a manager immediately.
+- Report the Accident: Immediately report your accident to the property owner or manager.
 Many establishments provide their paperwork after an accident occurs.
-It’s okay to use the supplies they give you, just be sure to obtain a copy of the paperwork before you leave.
+It’s okay to use the supplies they give you, but be sure to obtain a copy of the paperwork before leaving.

-- Take pictures: It is essential to take photographs of the area surrounding the accident as well as the scene itself.
-Remember, conditions change quickly, so recording pictures as soon as possible is advised.
+- Take Pictures: It is essential to take photographs of the area surrounding the accident and the scene itself.
+Remember, conditions change quickly, so taking pictures as soon as possible is advised.

-- Witness information: If anyone witnessed the slip and fall accident, try to obtain their name, number, and address.
-This is a critical component of your case and can also contribute to your settlement amount.
+- Witness Information: If anyone witnessed the slip and fall accident, try to obtain their name, number, and address.
+This is a critical component of your case and contributes to your settlement amount.

-- Hire legal help: Premise liability claims can be very complex, and navigating these complexities alone can risk the loss of your claim.
-Our experienced Savannah slip and fall attorneys have the resources and necessary knowledge to help you gain a fair settlement.
+- Hire Legal Help: Premise liability claims can be very complex, and navigating these complexities alone can risk the loss of your claim.
+Our experienced slip and fall attorneys have the resources and necessary knowledge to help you gain a fair settlement.

 Slip and Fall Cases Can Be Complicated

-If you have been injured in a slip and fall accident, contact the personal injury and accident attorneys at The Brown Firm in Savannah, Atlanta, or Athens, GA, or in Okatie, SC.
-We will work hard to help you prove your case and obtain full compensation for you.
+If you have been injured in a slip and fall accident, contact the premises liability attorneys at The Brown Firm.
+Our personal injury law firm is experienced in helping accident victims win all types of personal injury lawsuits, including premises liability cases.
+We will work hard to help you prove your case and obtain total compensation for you.

-If you or a loved one were injured and need help, our skilled Savannah and Georgia personal injury attorneys will be at your side every step of the way, beginning with a free case evaluation.
+If you or a loved one were injured and need help, our skilled personal injury attorneys will be at your side every step of the way, beginning with a free case evaluation.

 Our Recent Personal Injury Articles